tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vmss.md

 ## <a name="chart-your-metrics"></a>A metrikák diagramja

-1. Jelentkezzen be az Azure portálra.
+1. Jelentkezzen be az Azure Portalra.

 1. A bal oldali menüben válassza a **figyelő**elemet.